DataFire/Integrations/integrations/generated/amazonaws_codedeploy/README.md

 ### InvalidFileExistsBehaviorException
 * InvalidFileExistsBehaviorException `object`: An invalid fileExistsBehavior option was specified to determine how AWS CodeDeploy handles files or directories that already exist in a deployment target location but weren't part of the previous successful deployment.
 Valid values include "DISALLOW", "OVERWRITE", and "RETAIN".

+### InvalidGitHubAccountTokenException
+* InvalidGitHubAccountTokenException `object`: The GitHub token is not valid.

 ### InvalidGitHubAccountTokenNameException
 * InvalidGitHubAccountTokenNameException `object`: The format of the specified GitHub account connection name is invalid.